 A continuation of the Jeremiah series.

-God spoke to Jeremiah and commanded him to go stand in a prominent place in the courtyard of the temple and speak to the people: “This is what Jehovah says, ‘Stand in the courtyard of the house of Jehovah and speak concerning all the people of the cities of Judah who are coming in to worship at the house of Jehovah.
+the courtyard of the temple and speak to the people: “This is what Jehovah says, ‘Stand in the courtyard of the house of Jehovah and speak concerning all the people of the cities of Judah who are coming in to worship at the house of Jehovah.
 Tell them everything that I command you; do not take away a word.” — Jeremiah 26:2

 The message was simple.
 Jerusalem was going to become like Shiloh if the Jews continued on in the same way.
 Shiloh was where the tabernacle and ark of the covenant were located during the time of the judges, but no longer.
 So, by saying Jerusalem would become like Shiloh the Jews got the message.
 Jeremiah was saying Jerusalem would no longer be the center of true worship, to borrow a familiar expression.
 As Jeremiah probably expected, the message was not well received by the Jewish establishment.